paybygroup/docs/contents/js_integration.md

 <hr>
 <br>
 ## Other Commonly Used Data Attributes
-These attributes are used on a need basis depending on your product/service.
+These attributes are used on an as needed basis depending on your product/service.
 <dl>
   <dt>purchase-start-date</dt>
   <dd>If your service needs to store a start date. i.e. Reservation start date.</dd>